KarthikSArkasali/30-Days-SOC-Analyst-Challenge/Challenge#3/DAY-#3.md

 # Day-#3: Detecting and Removing Malicious Cron Jobs – Linux Incident Response Lab
 # Objective:
-The objective of this lab is to investigate and respond to a malicious cron job used by an attacker to maintain persistence on a Linux system.
-Students will simulate the attack, detect the malicious scheduled task, analyze the script, and remove the threat — applying the full incident response lifecycle.
+The objective of this lab was to investigate and respond to a malicious cron job used by an attacker to maintain persistence on a Linux system.
+I simulated the attack, detected the malicious scheduled task, analyzed the script, and removed the threat by applying the full incident response lifecycle.

 ## What is a Cron Job?
 A **cron job** is a scheduled task that runs automatically at defined intervals on Unix/Linux systems.
 Attackers often use cron to re-execute payloads, reconnect to command-and-control servers, or maintain access to a compromised system.